cultuurnet/culturefeed/README.md

 ## PHP libraries

-Most of the modules have an dependency to these PHP libraries.
-See Install how to install theme with composer.
+Most of the modules have an dependency on these PHP libraries.
+See "Install" how to install theme with composer.

 ###CultuurNet\Cdb
 Fluent PHP library for manipulating, serializing and deserializing data present in CultuurNet's CdbXML 3.2 format